d-morrison/IntroStatActivities/_book/11-A16-paired-theory.md

 * T-score

-To review these concepts, see Sections 6.1 and 6.2 in the textbook.
+To review these concepts, see Chapter 18 in the textbook.

 ### Color Interference